soluling/I18N/README.md

 ## Samples

-The project also contains internationalization and localization samples.
-You don't need to spend lots of time searching localization samples from various blogs and articles.
-Soluling has hundredths of samples covering all major programming platforms and file formats.

-Samples are up-to-date and using a recent version of the programming languages.
+This repo also contains internationalization and localization [samples](https://github.com/soluling/I18N/tree/master/Samples).
+Soluling has dozens of samples covering several major programming platforms and file formats.
+Samples are up-to-date and using a recent version of their programming language.

 ## API Implementation